Brownfields and Land Revitalization in Region 8

 - Stories from Around the Region

-The Region 8 Brownfields program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, as highlighted below.
-The accomplishments are from 2006 - September 2016.
-Visit EPA Brownfields Program Benefits for national statistics.
+The Region 8 Brownfields Program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
+The results presented below were updated in December 2017.
+Please visit EPA Brownfields Program Benefits for national statistics.

 - Highlights & Publications